 Throughout student teaching, teacher candidates are expected to demonstrate competencies in the areas of Instructional Strategies, Motivation and Management, Communication Skills, and Assessment.
 The second placement is an intensive professional practicum requiring superior demonstration in the following four areas of the Anderson University Teaching Competencies:

 - Teacher as a Monitor of Instruction

 - Teacher as a Classroom Manager and Organizer

 - Teacher as a Professional Practitioner

-All teacher candidates seeking licensure must participate in an early arrival experience at their assigned school(s) or a school in their hometown.
-This five-day experience, which includes teacher work days, provides an opportunity for direct involvement in the opening of school when classroom routines and procedures are established.
+All teacher candidates seeking licensure are highly encouraged to participate in an early arrival experience at their assigned school(s) or a school in their hometown.
+This experience provides an opportunity for direct involvement in the opening of school when classroom routines and procedures are established.

 All teacher candidates will complete a Teacher Work Sample (TWS) during their professional semester.
 This is a performance-based narrative that provides documentation of ability to increase student achievement.
 In addition the teacher candidate will present a 20-30 minute presentation outlining the student teaching experience.

 International Student Teaching

 International Student Teaching is an eight-week placement designed to provide students with experiences in a comprehensive setting for study of the education, cultural expressions, and social issues related to teaching in another culture.
 This unique opportunity provides students with expanded cultural perspective and cross-cultural skills.
 Students with an interest in international student teaching must apply through the SOE and once accepted, must apply through the Christian College Teacher Education Coordinating Council (CCTECC).